Mean Square Stability Analysis of Stochastic Continuous-time Linear Networked Systems: Mean Square Stability Analysis

 Further, satisfying the mean square exponential stability conditions, the element wise inequalities shown in Eq. \eqref{eq_mi2} can be written in compact form as a linear matrix inequality as shown below.

 Now rewriting Eqs. \eqref{eq_mi3}, \eqref{eq_mi4} using Schur compliments, the computation for ${\cal H}_2$ norm problem can be written as an LMI optimization problem as shown below.

-Now, the cost is modified to obtain the result by observing the difference between $\parallel \mathbb{G} \parallel_{MS}^2 = \max_{\ell=1:m} \mathcal{S}_{\ell\ell}$ and $\parallel \mathbb{G} \parallel_2^2 = \sum_{\ell=1}^m \mathcal{S}_{\ell\ell}$. \end{proof}
+Now, the cost is modified to obtain the result by observing the difference between $\parallel \mathbb{G} \parallel_{MS}^2 = \max_{\ell=1:m} \mathcal{S}_{\ell\ell}$ and $\parallel \mathbb{G} \parallel_2^2 = \sum_{\ell=1}^m \mathcal{S}_{\ell\ell}$.\end{proof}

-The computation of ${\cal H}_2$ norm problem as an LMI optimization problem is not new and has been discussed in \cite{Dullerud_Paganini}, \cite{Scherer_LMI}.
-A similar result for the discrete-time case has been discussed in \cite{scl04}.

 The following theorem is the main result in this section and provides equivalent necessary, sufficient conditions for mean square exponential stability of feedback interconnected system \eqref{eq_system_unc}.
-In fact, the results of the following theorem can be viewed as a stochastic counterpart of the small gain theorem for the continuous-time system. \begin{theorem} {Under Assumption \ref{assumptions}, consider the feedback interconnected system \eqref{eq_system_unc} as shown in Fig. \ref{fig_ip_op_unc2}b).} Then, the following stability conditions for mean square exponential stability are equivalent. \begin{enumerate} \item[(a)] {The feedback interconnection of nominal system $\mathbb{G}$ with stochastic uncertainty, $\frac{d\Delta}{dt}$ is mean square exponentially stable.} \item[(b)] There exists a $\mathcal{Q} > 0$ and $\alpha_{\ell} > 0$, for every ${\ell} = 1,\dots,m$, satisfying the LMI given in Eq. \eqref{eq_mss_2lmi}. \item[(c)] $\rho ( \tilde{G} \tilde{\Sigma} )<1,$
+In fact, the results of the following theorem can be viewed as a stochastic counterpart of the small gain theorem for the continuous-time system. \begin{theorem} Under Assumption \ref{assumptions}, consider the feedback interconnected system \eqref{eq_system_unc} as shown in Fig. \ref{fig_ip_op_unc2}b).
+Then, the following stability conditions for mean square exponentially stable are equivalent. \begin{enumerate} \item[(a)] The feedback interconnection of nominal system $\mathbb{G}$ with stochastic uncertainty, $\frac{d\Delta}{dt}$ is mean square exponentially stable. \item[(b)] There exists a $\mathcal{Q} > 0$ and $\alpha_{\ell} > 0$, for every ${\ell} = 1,\dots,m$, satisfying the LMI given in Eq. \eqref{eq_mss_2lmi}. \item[(c)] $\rho ( \tilde{G} \tilde{\Sigma} )<1,$ where $\rho$ stands for the spectral radius of a matrix and $\tilde{\Sigma} = {\rm diag} (\sigma_1^2,\cdots, \sigma_m^2)$,